-So, I started writing more and more.
 This site is where you can explore some of my published columns and articles.
-My book, a combination memoir and exposé, is This Little Light: Beyond a Baptist Preacher Predator and His Gang.
+I also have a prior book called This Little Light: Beyond a Baptist Preacher Predator and His Gang.

 I’ve served on the Board of Directors for SNAP, the Survivors Network of those Abused by Priests, and the Board of Advisors for the Child-Friendly Faith Project.